 Internal Linking From Blog to Products

 Avoid over-linking.
-Three to six internal links in a 1,500-word post is usually right.
+A handful of internal links in a longer post is usually right.
 More than that starts to feel promotional and dilutes the value of each link.

 Publishing Cadence

 Consistency beats volume.
-One well-researched post per week outperforms five shallow posts per week over any meaningful timeframe.
-Most Shopify stores see compounding returns from blog content around month six, once Google has indexed enough posts to recognize the site as a topical authority in its niche.
+One well-researched post per week outperforms several shallow posts per week over any meaningful timeframe.
+Most Shopify stores see compounding returns from blog content after a sustained run, once search engines have indexed enough posts to recognize the site as a topical authority in its niche.

 Technical SEO Essentials for Shopify